fidesetratio/tutorial-git/ReadMe.md

 ````

-### getting all changes one and compare it manually
+### getting all changes one and compare it manually per branch
 ```
 			-          +
 git diff --name-only development..master